Free shipping on orders over $99*

 Prescription Required

 Mounjaro is prescribed for glycemic control of adult patients with type 2 diabetes.
-Each order comes with 4 vials of medication and syringes for injection, for a total of 4 weeks use. **Special Order** Please order early as it can take up to 10 days to receive stock.
+Each order comes with 4 vials of medication and syringes for injection, or 1 Kwikpen, for a total of 4 weeks use. **Special Order** Please order early as it can take up to 10 days to receive stock.

 The cost for 4 vials (28 days supply) is $750